 Super-Kamiokande is the large water Cherenkov detector.
 The construction was started in 1991 and the observation began on April 1st, 1996.
-The Super-Kamiokande is operated by an international collaboration of about 150 people and about 35 institutes from Japan, the United States, Korea, China, Poland, Spain, Canada and UK.
+The Super-Kamiokande is operated by an international collaboration of about 150 people and about 40 institutes from Japan, the United States, Korea, China, Poland, Spain, Canada, UK, Italy and France.

 The Super-Kamiokande detector consists of a stainless-steel tank, 39.3m diameter and 41.4m tall, filled with 50,000 tons of ultra pure water.
 About 13,000 photo-multipliers are installed on the tank wall.
 The detector is located at 1,000 meter underground in the Kamioka-mine, Hida-city, Gifu, Japan.